Learning Outcomes

 A tenant grants a sublease for a term longer than their own lease.
 Is the sublease valid?

-Answer: No. A tenant cannot grant a sublease for a term longer than their own lease.
-The sublease will be limited to the tenant’s remaining term.
+No. A tenant cannot grant a sublease for a term longer than their own lease.
+The sublease will be limited to the tenant’s remaining term, so any purported excess will not take effect.

 Authorised Guarantee Agreements (AGAs)

 For leases granted on or after 1 January 1996, the outgoing tenant is automatically released from future liability on assignment.
 However, the landlord may require the outgoing tenant to enter into an AGA, guaranteeing the immediate assignee’s performance of the lease covenants.
-The AGA cannot extend to future assignees.
+The AGA cannot extend to future assignees and must not impose obligations beyond the lease covenants being guaranteed.

 Revision Tip AGAs are only permitted for the immediate assignee and only if the lease allows or it is reasonable to require one.